 The committee must send you written confirmation of its decision within one school day of its meeting.
 A note will be placed on your child's school file together with copies of relevant papers.

-Provide information about exclusions: procedures; parents' rights of representation and appeal
+- Provide information about exclusion procedures, parents' rights of representation and appeal

-Provide information on options available to permanently excluded pupils to continue their education
+- Provide information on options for permanently excluded pupils to continue their education

 Phone: 0191 277 4500